 With these measures in place, we hope to share the benefits of getting important habitat plants into your yards and neighborhoods, while contributing to a great cause - which feels more important now than ever before.

 How can I get notified about future sales?

 Sign up on our Email List!

 Will Sparrowhawk Native Plants help me get my Backyard Habitat Program Certification?

 Yes!
 The Backyard Habitat Certification Program advocates for native plants that are on the Portland Plant List .
-Almost all of the plants we will be selling on Sparrowhawk Native Plants website are on the Portland Plant List except for a few like the Showy Milkweed, which is considered native further South in the Willamette Valley.
+Almost all of the plants we will be selling on Sparrowhawk Native Plants website are on the Portland Plant List except for a few: Showy Milkweed, Western Geranium and Goatsbeard, which are all Oregon native.

 There are so many options!
 How do I decide which native plants to buy for my yard?